Through global project work, ACN reaches millions of Chris-

-In all our activities, we always concern ourselves with achieving synergy and reaching multipliers in order to inform opinion leaders about the plight of Christians and to mobilise them for dialogue and action.
+In all our activities, we always concern ourselves with achieving synergy effects and reaching multipliers in order to inform opinion leaders about the plight of Christians and to mobilise them for dialogue and action.

 January–February In the run-up to the Pope’s visit to Iraq, ACN’s information material reminded policymakers of the many continuing needs of Iraqi Christians and encouraged member states to continue to participate in rebuilding the infrastructure.
 Close cooperation with French Dominican Father Olivier Poquillon enabled ACN to take up contact with the French government.
 This culminated in a visit by President Macron to Iraq and the handover of 1.5 million euros for the reconstruction of the Church infrastructure in Mosul.